 - Palla’s sign

-- Used the baseline measurements from Chang’s 1962 review without reference to Chang’s 1965 review and assertion regarding right descending pulmonary artery dilatation as a sign of pulmonary infarction secondary to pulmonary embolus [Chang sign]
+Palla used the baseline measurements from Chang’s 1962 review without reference to Chang’s 1965 paper, which described right descending pulmonary artery dilatation as a sign of pulmonary infarction secondary to pulmonary embolus (later known as Chang sign).

 - Chang CH, Davis WC.
 A Roentgen sign of Pulmonary Infarction.
 Clin Radiol.
 1965; 16: 141-7.